Urs Freuler

-Urs Freuler (born 6 November 1958 in Bilten, Canton of Glarus) is a Swiss cyclist, who raced professionally between 1980 and 1997, during which he won 124 victories.
+Urs Freuler (born 6 November 1958) is a Swiss cyclist, who raced professionally between 1980 and 1997, during which he won 124 victories.
 He was named Swiss Sports Personality of the Year in 1982 and 1983.

+Career

 He was born in Bilten.
 As an amateur, he was the champion of his country in several categories and also achieved fame in international competitions.